ComputeCanada/molmodsim-md-theory-lesson-novice/_episodes/08-Preparing_RNA_Silencing_Complex.md

 ~~~
 {: .output}

 #### 1.4.
-Adding functionally important Mg2+ ion.
+Adding functionally important ions.
-The catalytic site of hAgo2 is comprised of the three acidic amino acids D597, E637, and D669.
-It is known that hAgo2 requires a divalent metal ion near its catalytic site to slice mRNA.
+The catalytic site of hAgo2 is comprised of the three amino acids D597, E637, and D669.
+It is known that hAgo2 requires a divalent metal ion near the catalytic site to slice mRNA.
 The 6N4O PDB file does not have this ion, but another hAgo2 structure, 4W5O, does.
 We can align these two structures as we did in section 3 and then copy the Mg2+ ion located near the catalytic site from 4W5O to our model.

 #### 1.5.
 Assigning Protonation States to Residues
-Use H++ server to calculate pKa of titratable sites and select protonation states as described in Episode 6 - "Assigning Protonation States to Residues in a Protein".
+Use H++ server to calculate pKa of titratable sites and select protonation states as described in Episode 6, "Assigning Protonation States to Residues in a Protein".

 ### 2. Adding missing segments to RNA structure files.